-Paper: You should submit a short (2 pages max) paper that includes:
+Paper: You should submit a short paper meets the following specifications:

-- Introduction.
-Briefly the technique/problem/application that you investigated - Your experimental setup.
+- Be at most 2 pages long, not including references and the appendix on time spent. - Follows the ACL formatting guidelines1 - Includes an appendix with two things for each member in the group: 1) hours worked and 2) 2-3 sentences describing what contributions that member made to the project. - The paper should include the following: - An introduction.
+Briefly describe the technique/problem/application that you investigated. - Your experimental setup.
 What data did you use?
 How did you setup your experiment?
 What did you use for evaluation?
-We have talked about evaluation a lot in this class, so an important component of this project will be that you have setup a proper experiment with a proper evaluation metric. - Your results.
-These should be stated concisely and should include supporting tables, graphs and figures.
-You must have at least one graph/table summarizing your results. - Conclusions.
-Summarize your findings.
+We have talked about evaluation a lot in this class, so an important component of this project will be that you have setup a proper experiment with a proper evaluation metric.